apache/arrow/docs/source/cpp/threading.rst

 .. seealso::
    :doc:`Thread management API reference <api/thread>`

-Thread Pools / Executor
+Thread Pools
 =======================

 Many Arrow operations distribute work across multiple threads to take advantage of underlying hardware parallelism.
 For example, when reading a parquet file we can decode each column in parallel.
-To achieve this we submit tasks to an :class:`arrow::internal::Executor`.
-This is a minimal interface and implementations can delegate these tasks to threads, a worker loop, or some other task scheduling mechanism.
+To achieve this we submit tasks to an executor of some kind.

 Within Arrow we use thread pools for parallel scheduling and an event loop when the user has requested serial execution.
-However, it is possible for users to provide their own custom implementation.
+It is possible for users to provide their own custom implementation, though that is an advanced concept and not covered here.

 CPU vs. I/O
 -----------